robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0015/README.md

 ## Overview

 Copy pasted from [85-0004](https://github.com/robstave/ArduinoComponentSketches/tree/master/ACS-85%20ATTiny85%20sketches/ACS-85-0004).
-No frills two LFOs with different ranges.
-Eliminates the need for a range pot.
+No frills two squarewave LFOs with different ranges.
+One channel for each range.
 Its just LFO.

 These are just digital LFOs...no smoothing needed.
 But if you were driving a an analog circuit you could use a capacitor for a glide.